Tuesday, July 14, 2009

 Brooklyn Copeland: Longing/Belonging

-The best way to extend the terms of the discourse is to apply them to new works of poets who fit under the post-avant rubric, as they arise.
-I was thrilled to receive in the mail Longing/Belonging, the new chap from Brooklyn Copeland.
-It is a collection of ten brief poems that seem to focus on the natural world as a metaphor for a troubled marriage.
+Longing/Belonging, the new chap from Brooklyn Copeland, is a collection of ten brief poems that seem to focus on the natural world as a metaphor for a troubled marriage.
 The edges we see in this collection are what could be called natural edges.
-A natural edge could be a number of different things, but in this collection natural edges manifest in three ways: as something broken or fractured in nature; as some kind of remnant of life/death processes; or as anything odd or disfigured.
+A natural edge could be a number of different things, but in this collection natural edges manifest in three ways: as something broken or fractured in (raw, pastoral) nature; as some kind of remnant of life/death processes; or as anything odd or disfigured.
 Natural edges function here to represent a failed or failing relationship; as a way of expressing frustrated sexuality indirectly; and as a reflection of internal/cognitive discord.
 A look at some of the particular poems will help to elucidate what I am talking about, where natural edges are concerned.
 This is the seventh fragment in the piece:

 A robin's egg, shocking